-Thanks to the participants of the Synchrotron Powder Diffraction School 2016.
+We shall be glad to welcome the participants of the Synchrotron Powder Diffraction School 2025

-New Mesquik service launched!
-Quick proposal system for few standard samples to be remotely collected (Mail in samples mail out data).
+The Mesquik service, quick proposal system for few standard samples to be remotely collected (mail in samples - mail out data) will be restarted shortly.
+Stay tuned on this page!

 X-ray powder diffraction (XRPD) allows rapid non-destructive analysis of multi-component mixtures and of materials not available in single crystals and the study of industrial compounds in the same microcrystalline form as the final product1.
 Furthermore, non-ambient XRPD analysis is often more successful than using single crystals owing to the difficulties in preserving the quality of a single crystal during the phase transformations.